 NATIONAL RANDOM ACTS OF LIGHT DAY | JUNE 13

 “There are two ways of spreading light: to be the candle or the mirror that reflects it.” ~ Edith Wharton

-HOW TO OBSERVE
+HOW TO OBSERVE Random Acts Of Light Day

-Share your Random Acts of Light on June 13, and throughout the year!
-Learn more about The Leukemia & Lymphoma Society’s National Random Acts of Light Day, Light the Night Walks and other campaigns and follow them on Facebook, Twitter or Instagram.
-Use #RandomActsofLightDay to share on social media.
+Share your Random Acts of Light on June 13th and throughout the year!
+Learn more about The Leukemia & Lymphoma Society’s #RandomActsOfLightDay, Light the Night Walks.
+They also promote other campaigns, so follow them on Facebook, Twitter, or Instagram.
+When you bring light into someone’s life, use #RandomActsofLightDay to share on social media.